hyperflask/hyperflask-docs/docs/guides/deploy.md

 In production, assets will not be built and nodejs is not required.
 Ensure that the file `app/assets.json` and the `public` directory are shipped.

 If you have static content, it will be generated in the *_site* folder.
 You can use a proxy server like nginx to serve urls from this folder first or fallback to your app for hybrid content mode.

+## Test production mode locally

+It is often useful to test your app using its production configuration.

+### Using docker

+If you have built your app using docker as explained in the first section of this guide, you can start it using:

+    docker run --rm -p 5000:80 <image name>

+### Without docker

+Without using docker, you will not test the full production path but it could be good enough to validate that your app is working properly.

+Build your app without docker then run it:

+    uv run hyperflask build
+    uv run hyperflask run